cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 > It is also possible to write Vue tests using JSX syntax.
 For more info, see
 > [Using JSX](/guides/component-testing/vue/introduction#Using-JSX).

 Let's break down the spec.
 First, we import the `Stepper` component.
-Next, we organize our tests using special blocks.
-We use two of these blocks in this spec, `describe`, and `it`.
+Then, we organize our tests using the functions `describe` and `it`, which we allow us to group tests into sections by using method blocks.
 These are global functions provided by Cypress, which means you don't have to import them directly to use them.
-We use them to group similar tests together.
 The top-level `describe` block will be the container for all our tests in a file, and each `it` represents an individual test.
-The `describe` block takes in two parameters, the first of which is the name of the test suite, and the second is a function that will execute the tests.
+The `describe` function takes two parameters, the first of which is the name of the test suite, and the second is a function that will execute the tests.

 We defined a test using the `it` function inside `describe`.
 The first parameter to `it` is a brief description of the spec, and the second parameter is a